-US storms: Huge blocks of ice surround Niagara Falls in winter spectacle
+US storms: Ice surrounds Niagara Falls in winter spectacle

 The blizzard caused huge disruption across North America, and left 34 people dead in New York State.

-Many of the deaths were in the city of Buffalo, which lies just south of the falls.
+Many of the deaths were in the city of Buffalo, just south of the falls.

 The storm brought over 4ft (1.2m) of snow to the city, causing major traffic problems and leaving many households without power.